Where To Eat Near London's Best Swimming Spots

-Whether your swim style is more Olympian in the backstroke finals or stoned Labrador with a penchant for splashing, there’s no denying that hitting up one of London’s outdoor swimming options is always a lot of fun.
-And the one thing we love more than letting our inner Tom Daley splash free—toe point, toe point, spin—is eating out.
+The one thing we love more than letting our inner Tom Daley splash free—toe point, toe point, spin—is eating out.
 Together, it’s an unbeatable combination.
-Here are our favourite lidos for building up an appetite and then the restaurants we recommend hitting up after.
+Here are our favourite swimming spots for building up an appetite and the restaurants we recommend hitting up after.

-Hyde Park’s Serpentine Lido is basically London’s answer to a trip to the beach.
-And sure, it’s one of the world’s few swimming experiences where you’re likely to see a Z-list celebrity in Speedos and a mardy swan in the same breaststroke, but we’re into it.
-The views of the park are great and if you deem the water temperature to be, erm, fucking freezing, you can always opt for a pedalo instead.
+Hyde Park’s Serpentine Lido is one of the world’s few places where you’re likely to see a Z-list celebrity in Speedos and a mardy swan in the same breaststroke.
+The views of the park are great and if you deem the water to be, erm, fucking freezing, opt for a pedalo instead.

 Parliament Hill Lido